ChenS9/NBA-Stats-Project/README.md

 3.Find out the times of win and lose in  of teams in which the sum of free throw made by each player greater than 200 from 2013-2017, the output must be the whole team name instead of the shortened form.

-4.Draw a RA plan and do cardinality estimation on finding out the sum of the experience years of each player in each team only for teams that have won more than 5 games.
+4.Draw a RA plan and do cardinality estimation on finding out the sum of the experience years of each player in each team only for teams that have won more than 5 games in the year of 2017.

 5.Find out the experience years of each player in each team, which won the game more than lost the game in season2016-17.